BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 - **Sting (ACTIVE)**

-Sting is an *[Elven-made]* [dagger].
+Sting is an *[Elven-made]* [Dagger].
 Additionally, whilst carrying Sting, a model adds +1 to their Strength when making Strikes.

 **HEROIC ACTIONS**